About the program:

 The goal of the ASCLS mentorship program is to create a supportive environment that fosters a feeling of belonging and value as a member of the ASCLS community.
 Students, new professionals, and new members will develop meaningful relationships with mentors to promote personal and professional growth within ASCLS and beyond.

 Mentors and mentees are paired up one-on-one and are free to discuss any goals or challenges the mentee wishes to work toward.
 In addition, supplemental information on everything from the history of ASCLS to how to plan a state meeting is provided to the pairs to further enhance discussion.

-Mentors should be active ASCLS members with a professional I or II membership and have at least five years of membership within the organization.
-To qualify as a mentee, applicants should be ASCLS members in the Student or First Year Professional category or a new member/ new professional that has been in the organization for less than five years.
+Mentors should be active ASCLS professional members and have at least five years of membership within the organization.
+To qualify as a mentee, applicants should be ASCLS members in the Developing or Ascensing Professional category or a new member/ new professional that has been in the organization for less than five years.

 Mentor/Mentee pairs need to establish a positive, professional relationship with each other by establishing mutual trust and respect and maintaining regular interaction and consistent support.
-You will be required to have contact with your mentee at least once a month using some form of communication medium that is determined by the mentor/mentee pair.
+The Mentorship Committee requests you make contact with your mentor/mentee at least once a month using some form of communication medium that is determined by the mentor/mentee pair.

 Have questions about the ASCLS mentorship program?
-Contact email@example.com
+Contact Heather McLaughlin, 2019-20 Mentorship Committee Chair

 “I'm new to ASCLS and there is a lot I don't know.
 Being paired with someone who has been in ASCLS longer with more experience was very helpful.”- Mentee

 “I wanted to join the mentorship program to gain more knowledge and experience from those who have been with the profession for years.
 It was nice to get a different perspective on issues from outside your own mentors within your state and local societies.”- Mentee